agahkarakuzu/agahkarakuzu/README.md

 * GitHub actions development
 * Academic publishing workflows

 But I am not your typical introvert developer who is decoupled from the substance of the development.
 The current state of the publishing industry keeps me up at night.
-I am firmly against greasing the cogs of the papermills to gain an edge in the careerist game of academic thrones.
+I am firmly against greasing the cogs of the papermills to gain an edge in the careerist _game of academic thrones_.
+While everyone imagines this realm to be filled with Tyrion Lannisters, in reality, it's mostly Petyr Baelishes, finding their way to the top.
+I'd rather be the Hodor, losing my mind holding the door to keep bad science out.

 > [!IMPORTANT]
 > No, that was not a typo, I do have two PhDs.
 In addition to qMRI, I have a PhD degree in musculoskeletal biomechanics, with a special focus on the assessment of in-vivo mechanical characteristics (e.g., strain in the fiber direction) of human skeletal muscle.
 Here's a [publication](https://www.sciencedirect.com/science/article/abs/pii/S1751616123000346) in the Journal of Biomechanics.